 Asbestos has been used in home appliances (coffee pots, toasters, irons, popcorn poppers, and crock pots), as well as in portable heaters, dishwashers, wood-burning stoves, and gas-fired decorative logs, for decades.
-In fact, until 1980, asbestos was contained in most handheld hair dryers.
+In fact, until 1980, asbestos was still in most new handheld hair dryers.

 Many asbestos-containing products are still in use.
 Some older appliances, including toasters and irons, have even been collected as antiques, but their frayed electrical cords, asbestos-covered electrical and heating elements, and asbestos-containing insulation pose dangers to consumers and to the home “do-it-yourself” repairman.

 Homes built in the United States before 1980 are likely to have been constructed with different kinds of asbestos materials.
-Roofing, insulation, flooring, and fireplaces are just some of the spots that asbestos might be present in these older residential structures.
+Roofing, insulation, flooring, walls, and fireplaces are just some of the spots where asbestos might be present in these older residential structures.
 If the products are intact or sealed, there is little reason to worry.
-It is when asbestos is disturbed that microscopic fibers can be inhaled, possibly causing fatal diseases to evolve over time.
+It is when asbestos is disturbed in any way that microscopic fibers can be inhaled, possibly causing fatal diseases to evolve over time.